Sometimes a talking to strangers can be life-changing act of self-care.

 I forget that life isn’t like that for many others across the globe.
 It’s easy to see why so many want to live here.
 While we’re busy complaining about working long hours, there are many families simply trying to stay alive.

-Most of us tend to interact with people who think and act like we do, so we rarely hear or experience anything that falls outside our own perspectives of the world.
-Unfortunately, that fosters narrow-mindedness.
-Make an effort to talk to people who see the world differently.
-It might just change you.
+And it doesn’t help that most of us tend to interact with people who think and act like we do.
+Unless we venture out of our familiar circles, we rarely hear or experience anything that falls outside of our own perspectives and beliefs.

 Unfortunately, that can also foster a narrow-mindedness that excludes compassion.

 As you move through the lifestyle design process and assess the Relational and Environmental dimensions of your self-care practice, consider making talking to strangers who see the world differently a habit.
 Ask them questions.
 Listen to their answers.

 It might just change how you view the world and your role in it.